Wildfires in southern Turkey leave four dead - KVIA

 Scorching temperatures

-Hot and dry weather conditions had exacerbated the fires, said Pakdemirli Thursday.
+Hot and dry weather conditions had exacerbated the fires, Pakdemirli said on Thursday.
 He added that temperatures of 37 Celsius (98.6 Fahrenheit), less than 14% humidity and winds around 50 kilometers per hour (31 m.p.h.) had helped spread the flames.

 Hikmet Ozturk, a forestry expert with the Turkish Foundation for Combating Soil Erosion, a nongovernmental organization that works to protect forests, told CNN that while 95% of fires in Turkey are caused by people, the spread of the fires is worsened by climate change.